junxit/us-congress-bills-111/metadata.md

 - 2010-07-28 — Introduced in Senate
 - 2010-07-28 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S6441)
+- 2010-08-03 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S6667-6668)
+- 2010-08-03 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S6667-6668)
+- 2010-08-03 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6667-6668)
+- 2010-08-03 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6667-6668)